USS Pigeon (ASR-6): 1942

 On 5 January 1942, Lt.
 Comdr.
-Hawes turned over command of Pigeon to Lt.
-Comdr.
-Frank Alfred Davis, USNR, and became first lieutenant of submarine tender Holland.
+Hawes turned over command of Pigeon to LCDR Frank Alfred Davis, USNR, and became the first lieutenant of submarine tender Holland.

-Since Japanese warships outside Manila Bay made it impossible for her to escape, Pigeon remained behind with Canopus, a few old gunboats, and small craft to fight with the Army of Bataan.
+Since Japanese warships outside Manila Bay made it unlikely for her to escape, Pigeon remained behind with Canopus, a few old gunboats, and small craft to fight with the Fil-American army of Bataan.

-She again fought off enemy aircraft, towed between Mariveles and Corregidor; conducted diving operations for salvage, scuttled equipment and destroyed munitions that might fall to the enemy; and established a lookout station at Gorda Point, Bataan.
-On the night of 5 January, she slipped off Japanese-occupied Sangley Point, Cavite, and snatched a barge of submarine mines from under the nose of the enemy.
+She again fought off enemy aircraft, towed between Mariveles and Corregidor; conducted diving operations for salvage, scuttled equipment and destroyed munitions that might fall into Japanese hands; and also established a lookout station at Gorda Point, Bataan.
+On the night of 5 January, she sneaked into Japanese-occupied Sangley Point Naval Station, at Cavite, and snatched a barge of submarine mines from under the nose of the enemy.
 Men armed to the teeth stepped quickly and quietly from a whaleboat, made a towline fast, and returned to Pigeon.
 As an added act of defiance the landing party ignited several barrels of aviation gasoline.

-Pigeon kept up her energetic pace of support in the Philippines defense.
-In February 1942, she deprived the enemy of two ammunition lighters and salvaged some 160,000 gallons (605,600 L) of fuel oil from merchantman S.S.
-Don Jose enabling gunboats to stay on patrol.
-She also repelled six enemy dive bombers, knocking down one and crippling another which later crashed on Bataan.
-She set up a repair base at Saseaman Dock, using a submarine repair barge to tend small craft of the inshore patrol and for Philippine "Q boats".
+Pigeon kept up her energetic pace of support in the Philippines' defense.
+Back in February 1942, she deprived the enemy of two ammunition lighters and salvaged some 160,000 gallons (605,600 L) of fuel oil from merchantman S.S.
+Don Jose enabling the gunboats to stay on patrol.
+She also repelled six enemy dive bombers, knocking down one and damaging another which later crashed on Bataan.
+She set up a repair base at Sisiman Dock at Sisiman Cove, using a submarine repair barge to tend small craft of the inshore patrol and for Philippine "Q boats".
 She also fueled a submarine at South Dock, Corregidor.

-In March 1942, Pigeon salvaged and concealed gasoline drums ashore in Saseaman Cove, fueled a submarine and gunboats, and towed several lighters between Corregidor and Bataan.
+In March 1942, Pigeon salvaged and concealed gasoline drums ashore at Sisiman Cove, fueled a submarine and gunboats, and towed several lighters between Corregidor and Bataan.
 She also salvaged and repaired S.S.
 Floricita and towed her from the beach at Corregidor to Mariveles.
-In April she dueled with enemy artillery at Cab Cabin and again fought off enemy aircraft.
+In April she dueled with enemy artillery at Cabcaben, Bataan and again fought off enemy aircraft.

-Bataan fell on 9 April, and—rather than surrender to the enemy—Canopus backed away from the dock and sank at the hands of her own crew.
+Bataan fell on 9 April, and—rather than surrender to the enemy—Canopus backed away from the dock and was scuttled at the hands of her own crew.
 That night, Pigeon made rendezvous with fleet submarine Snapper under the enemy guns in the south channel off Corregidor.
 Snapper had brought 46 ST of food and stores for beleaguered Corregidor and Pigeon hurried to load the cargo before the start of night bombing raids.